galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 ## Inspecting the Output Files

-At this stage **RNA STARSolo** has output 5 files, 2 mapping quality files and 3 matrix files:
+At this stage **RNA STARsolo** has output 5 files, 2 mapping quality files and 3 matrix files:
  1. Log
  1. Feature Statistic Summaries
  1. Matrix Gene Counts